soulvix88/phi-calc-accessory/README.md

 1. **Download the Executable**

-   Download the `PhilosophyGame.exe` file from the provided link or location.
+   Download the `Phigame2.exe` file from the provided link or location.

 2. **Run the Executable**

-   Double-click on `PhilosophyGame.exe` to launch the application.
+   Double-click on `Phigame2.exe` to launch the application.
 No additional installation is required.

 ## Usage

 1. **Open the Application**

-   Launch the `PhilosophyGame.exe` file to open the application window.
+   Launch the `Phigame2.exe` file to open the application window.

 2. **Generate a Philosophical Viewpoint**